Building management is a thankless task. When things are going well, nobody notices.

-Traditional building management systems are able to handle certain programming with basic ‘if X, then Y’ rules.
+Traditional building management systems are run by rules-based programming.
 A simple example of this would be to keep the temperature to 20°C at all times, or keep it to 20°C between the hours of 9am and 5pm, for example.

-Sometimes, though, they fail – for example, they may not have taken into account that it was due to be a particularly hot day.
+Sometimes, though, this is not enough – for example, they may not have taken into account that it was due to be a particularly hot day.
 By contrast, though, AI systems would be able to allow for this, injecting more fresh, cold air from the night before into the building, early, regulating the temperature in a vastly more efficient way.

 This could also happen with lighting.
 Lighting management has been done right for a number of years because it’s simple.
 Building management systems are able to manage lighting automatically, based on daylight sensors and rules configured within the system.
 But anything more complex cannot be achieved with the same sort of control systems.

 Boost productivity and worker satisfaction in your office while you keep energy bills small.